AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ------

 All directories under ``/scratch`` (as well as ``/home``) have quotas.
 Two quotas are set per-filesystem: disk space and file number.
+Quotas exist not because we need to limit space, but because we need to make people think before using large amounts of space.
+Ask us if you need more.

 Disk quota and current usage are printed with the command ``quota``.
 'space' is for the disk space and 'files' for the total number of files